 - It’s believed that female pointers are less affectionate and more independent-minded than male pointers.
 So, if you want a more compassionate and agile pointer dog, you better go with male pointers.

 - Compared to other dogs, pointers sleep only for six to eight hours, during their puppyhood.
 However, an adult dog might sleep for 10-12 hours a day.

 - Many pointers tend to sleep on their backs to vent out excessive heat through their paws.
-This, in turn, helps them to cool down.
+This, in turn, helps them to cool down in summer.

 - Pointers, especially the german pointers, tend to snore loudly.
 Some pointers are even reported to emit loud whimpering sounds while sleeping.

 - Pointer dogs can do well during cold weather.
 Even the German shorthaired pointers carry water and weather-resistant coat that protect them from rain and cold.